 Box-and-whisker charts, which are also supported by the graphics view, are using the median and quartile to visualize the distribution.
 They are also an easy and robust way to detect possible outliers.
-First, the so-called "inner quartile range (IQR)" is calculated as the difference between in values between the beginning value of first and ending value of third quartile.
-The IQR is then the 50% range of the values around the median.
+First, the so-called "inner quartile range (IQR)" is calculated as the difference in values between the beginning value of the first and the ending value of the third quartile.
+The IQR then consists of the 50% range of values around the median.
 The IQR is multiplied with a user defined factor β added to Q3 respectively subtracted from Q1 to define the lower and upper bound for regular values.
 The factor β default value is 1.5.
-The quartiles and the median are not affected by outliers at the tails of the distribution, allowing for rather robust way to filter outliers:
+The quartiles and the median are not affected by outliers at the tails of the distribution, allowing for a rather robust way to filter outliers: